 According to the Bureau of Labor Statistics, ironworkers rate among the top ten most dangerous jobs in the United States.
 In 2005, iron and steel workers suffered 47 deaths for every 100,000 workers.
 Indeed, an ironworker is the most likely of all trade workers to be injured on a construction site.

 In 2016, the International Association of Bridge, Structural, Ornamental, and Reinforcing Iron Workers continued a campaign to “Countdown to Zero” ironworker fatalities in the U.S. As a result of their safety and awareness commitment, 7 lives have been saved as of October (compared to the 2007-15 average).
 But despite unions’ vigilance, 4 lost workers are also memorialized on the page.
+Additionally, the construction industry in California continues to report a high level of fatal accidents.

 As with many construction workers, ironworkers work in an environment with a lot of risk for injury.
 Ironworkers often work on buildings many stories up, and a fall from scaffolding can cause severe injury or even death.
 Dropped and falling objects from overhead can also strike a worker, inflicting wounds and sometimes even brain injury.